-BLT Summer Rolls Recipe
+BLT Rice Paper Rolls

-BLT Summer Rolls Recipe
+BLT Rice Paper Rolls

-How to Make BLT Summer Rolls
+How to Make BLT Rice Paper Rolls

 We can’t step into our local Vietnamese restaurant without ordering the summer rolls.
 We just love them.
 So light, so fresh and absolutely delicious.
 One night after eating entirely too many summer rolls, we got to thinking about what else you could roll up in a rice paper wrapper.
 Not too much time had to pass before we came to the conclusion that bacon, lettuce and tomato would be perfect.

-How to Make Summer Rolls with Bacon, Lettuce and Tomato
+Summer Rolls with Bacon, Lettuce and Tomato

-You’re going to need rice paper wrappers .
+You’re going to need rice paper wrappers.
 Our local grocery store sells it in the International aisle, but you can also find it at Asian food markets.

 Rice paper wrappers have to be moistened before using.
 Grab a plate with a lip then fill with warm water.
 Take a sheet of rice paper and slide it into the water.
 Leave it for 5 to 10 seconds then remove it.
 It should soften and be pliable.
 Then fill with whatever you want, wrap and enjoy!